rusets/ml-sagemaker-serverless/README.md

 # ...
 terraform destroy -auto-approve
 ```
-> If you orchestrate SageMaker via CLI in `null_resource`, ensure your destroy path removes endpoint/config/models; or switch to native Terraform SageMaker resources.
+> If you orchestrate SageMaker through CLI in `null_resource`, ensure your destroy path also removes endpoint/config/models; or switch to native Terraform SageMaker resources for full lifecycle control.

 ---